chapayev0/weather-app-reactjs/weather-app/README.md

 - React.js (Functional Components + Hooks)
 - OpenWeather API
 - Axios for HTTP requests
-- CSS / Tailwind / Bootstrap (choose what you used)
+- CSS / Bootstrap (choose what you used)
 - (Optional: Geolocation API for auto-detection)

 ---